vound-software/intella-crawler-scripts/README.md

 ## Script log

 When the "Script Log" feature is turned on, Intella will generate a CSV file that contains all decisions made by a crawler script along with some item details.
 This can be used for either debugging or auditing purposes.
 A new file is created in the case log folder for each indexing run: `script-log-<DATE_TIME>.csv`

+## Error handling

+If an error occurs during the script execution, the error will be recorded in the exception report and the item will be marked as an "Exception" item (feature facet).
+Such exception items will be fully processed.
+If the script log is enabled, the item will be marked as an "Error" in the CSV file (Result: Error).
+The actual error message (including the stack trace) will be shown in the case log.
+Error handling will be improved the future versions.

 ## Current limitations